denver-skyline

 Our Values

 YIMBY Denver is a group of dedicated volunteers with full-time jobs.
-We are strongly supported by members of the community who donate not just their dollars, but also their time, knowledge, and skills.
+Members of the community support us with not only dollars, but also time, knowledge, and skills.

-Inspired by the work of similar groups around the country, YIMBY Denver was started in early 2017 by residents concerned about how restrictions on development were exacerbating the housing crisis in Denver.
+Inspired by the work of similar groups around the country, YIMBY Denver was started in early 2017 by residents concerned about how restrictions on homebuilding were worsening the housing crisis in Denver.

-In 2019, we formalized as a 501(c)(4) nonprofit in order to more effectively advance our housing and transportation advocacy.
+In 2019, we formalized as a 501(c)(4) nonprofit in order to more effectively advocate for more housing and better transportation.
 In June 2022, we became a chapter of YIMBY Action, led by President Ryan Keeney.
 You can stay involved by signing up for our newsletter or donating to our cause.

 What We Believe